 How To Choose Your Dedicated Server Specs

 Another option is to combine SSDs and HDDs in your dedicated server.
-You can use hard drives to store your data, and solid state drives to load your server’s software & keep important information safe.
+You can use hard drives to store your data and solid-state drives to load your server’s software & keep important information safe.

 #4.
 Network Speed

 Generally, if you’re hosting a smaller website, you can choose a dedicated server plan with 10-100GB bandwidth.
 However, if you’re operating a video streaming server, an online education platform, or a large e-commerce site, you should choose an unmetered dedicated server.
-As mentioned, video files take a lot of space and streaming will chew through a metered plan quickly.
+As mentioned, video files take up a lot of space, and streaming will chew through a metered plan quickly.

 #6.
 Server Location

 #1.
-What are good dedicated server specs?
+What are good accurate server specs?

-Upgrading the CPU to 12 cores and getting 64GB of RAM is also recommended for demanding hosting services, such as e-commerce websites or SaaS applications.
+Upgrading the CPU to 12 cores and getting 64GB of RAM is recommended for demanding hosting services, such as e-commerce websites or SaaS applications.

 #2.
 How much RAM do I need for my dedicated server?

 The minimum amount of RAM you should go with is 16GB.
-If you want to improve the performance of your hosted services, you should consider getting at least 32GB of RAM.
+If you want to improve the performance of your hosted services, consider getting at least 32GB of RAM.
 And, if you’re hosting enterprise services on your dedicated server, you will need 128 or even 256GB of RAM.